binkley/modern-java-practices/README.md

 **NOTE:** If you use a Gradle build, please see [this issue with Gradle PMD plugin](https://github.com/binkley/modern-java-practices/issues/54).
 Resolution is awaiting fixes upstream from this project.
-This blocks upgrading to Gradle 7.0 for now.
-This code base uses the latest 6.8.x Gradle.
+This blocks upgrading to Gradle 7.0 for now which is anticipated to resolve the CVE security failure.

 **Modern Java/JVM Build Practices** is an article on modern Java/JVM projects with sample builds for